KongMD-Steam/CrudeBionics/README.md

 # Crude Bionics
-Crude Bionics adds the several artificial body parts for colonists.
-They operate at 115% efficiency, and are meant as a way to augment colonists early without a lot of resource/time expenditure.
+Crude Bionics adds several artificial body parts for colonists.
+They operate at 115% efficiency, and are meant as a way to augment colonists early with fewer resources than Bionic body parts.
+Each installed crude bionic will apply a -5 mood debuff to the pawn, due to the scratchy, unfinished nature of the components used to make it.

 I took these bionic items from the mod 'Questionable Ethics' and made them into a standalone mod to increase mod compatibility.
-There are no significant changes from the Questionable Ethics implementation.
+There are no significant changes from the crude bionics in Questionable Ethics.

 ## Why use Crude Bionics?
 Crude bionics can give your colonists a boost in efficiency early without a lot of resource expenditure.
 However, they will give your colonists a permanent -5 moodlet, because they are crude and scratchy.
 This mood debuff stacks when additional crude bionics are applied.
 Maybe you want that, with some pawns...